Nikon D610 vs Sony ZV-1

 Studio photographers will appreciate that the Nikon D610 (unlike the ZV-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D610 and the ZV-1 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the ZV-1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D610 and ZV-1 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Sony ZV-1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D610 and the Sony ZV-1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.